-Well, let’s take a look at this example of a Dental Practice in Washington State:
+Well, let’s take a look at this example of one of our Clients, First Colony Aquatic & Rehab.

 Their goal was “significant new patient growth.”
 To accomplish that, they made a plan and added PPC to their website marketing.
 Results immediately began to climb each month.
-10 months later, the practice had reached a 400% Increase in Website traffic, 500% Increase in phone calls, more new patients per month, and even maintained an affordable patient acquisition cost:
+30 days later, the practice had 531 clicks, 27 conversions, and even maintained an affordable patient acquisition cost:

 With a well-made plan and some best practices, this business succeeded at boosting new patients AND made it worth the money spent.
 They created a source of many new patients at a good acquisition cost that they can control – turning up or down depending on how much they want to spend.

 “But do I have time & resources to get the same results?”

 That’s a valid question to ask yourself.
 After all, jumping in unprepared could waste all your ad budget and leave you feeling like PPC will never work (meaning your competition can have results to themselves).

 I’m going to outline the 7 vital steps you need to confidently build a PPC Marketing strategy that acquires new patients and avoids expensive mistakes.

 1. START WITH AN EFFECTIVE WEBSITE

 Once you start your PPC campaign, you will see an influx of traffic to your website.
 The most important preparation step is ensuring your website ALREADY does a good job getting people to schedule with you.